Bass River Township, New Jersey

 Bass River Township is a township at the southeastern tip of Burlington County, in the U.S. state of New Jersey.
 The township bears a shoreline fronting both the Bass River and the Great Bay.
 As of the 2020 United States census, the township's population was 1,355, a decrease of 88 (−6.1%) from the 2010 census count of 1,443, which in turn had reflected a decline of 67 (−4.4%) from the 1,510 counted in the 2000 census.
-The township and all of Burlington County is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The township and all of Burlington County is a part of the Philadelphia metropolitan area.
 Bass River is traversed by the Garden State Parkway.

 Bass River was incorporated as a township by an act of the New Jersey Legislature on March 30, 1864, from portions of Little Egg Harbor Township and Washington Township.

 The township's name originated from the Bass River, a 4.7 mi tributary of the Mullica River, that was in turn named for Jeremiah Basse, who served as governor of both West Jersey and East Jersey.